 Where You Could End Up Living

-If your main focus on where to live is about where you can earn the most money, then you may want to also consider Alaska, Vermont, Maine and Wisconsin, as these, along with California, are the top paying states for pharmacists.
-As for the metropolitan areas where pharmacists can earn the most, those include Los Angeles, Phoenix and Houston.
+If your main focus on where to live is about where you can earn the most money, then you may want to also consider Alaska, Vermont, Maine and Oregon, as these, along with California, are the top paying states for pharmacists.
+As for the metropolitan areas where pharmacists can earn the most, those include New York, Los Angeles, and Chicago.

 How Much Do Pharmacists Make?